clorton/laser-generic/docs/get-started/index.md

 plt.show()
 ```

----

-### Notes

-- This example uses the `laser-generic` components for SIR modeling.
-- Timers (itimer) are automatically assigned using the specified distribution.
-- The `grid()` function defines the spatial layout but is used here with a single node.

-#### Using AI
+## Using AI

-For internal IDM users, you can use a pre-built AI interface, [JENNER-GPT](https://chatgpt.com/g/g-67e6b80cd3e88191ae01e058f9df665e-jenner-ic) to create your simulations.
+For internal IDM users, you can use a pre-built AI interface, nicknamed [JENNER-GPT](https://chatgpt.com/g/g-67e6b80cd3e88191ae01e058f9df665e-jenner-ic), to create your simulations or ask questions about LASER.
+It is designed to know everything about LASER and can not only answer your general questions about the system, but also provide working code for components or for entire runnable scripts.

 <!-- should add some example prompts -->